conduktor/conduktor-docs/src/pages/changelog/Console-1.28.0.md

 #### Cluster Health
 The charts and alerts are now available under the Brokers page with cleaner graphs.

-We have removed two metrics that were not possible to calculate correctly since the removal of JMX integration back in release 1.15 (May 2023)
 - Produce Rate and Consume Rate
 - Disk Usage
 - Partitions Count
 - Offline, Under Replicated and Under Min ISR Partitions
-- Active Controller Count (removed)
-- Unclean Leader Election (removed)

 ![Kafka Connect Wizard](/images/changelog/platform/v28/broker-monitoring.png)

+We have removed two metrics that were not always calculated correctly since the removal of the JMX integration back in release 1.15 (May 2023).
+- Active Controller Count
+- Unclean Leader Election

 #### Alerting Support via API & CLI

-As part of this improvement, we have also reworked our alert by allowing you to create them via API or CLI on top of the UI.
+We have reworked our alerts by allowing you to create them via the API or CLI in addition to the UI.
-Check the [Alerts documentation](/platform/reference/resource-reference/console/#alert) for more details
+See below for example config, and check the [Alerts documentation](/platform/reference/resource-reference/console/#alert) for more details.

 ````yaml
 ---